 Like all UNC students, student-athletes are required to attend Orientation and participate in all Orientation activities.
 The ASPSA works with both coaches and student-athletes to communicate this requirement.
 Students are placed in Orientation groups based on their intended academic major for advising purposes, not based on their athletics programs.

 The Orientation session that falls just prior to Summer Session II enrolls the largest group of student-athletes because they have recently arrived to take summer classes.
-The ASPSA contacts the NSCPP office in advance of Orientation to hold spots for student-athletes in this session.
+The ASPSA contacts the NSFP office in advance of Orientation to hold spots for student-athletes in this session.
 It is common for student groups, such as the Chancellor’s Science Students (approximately 15-20) and Summer Bridge students (approximately 60) to participate in Orientation together as groups.

 Transfer students attend their own Orientation, held during the summer prior to fall semester.